-International sales represented approximately 88%, 90% and 90% of net sales in 2016, 2015, and 2014, respectively.
-We make foreign sales through our wholly-owned subsidiaries in Germany and China, as well as through independent distributors and sales representatives located in 47 other countries.
+International sales represented approximately 92%, 88% and 90% of net sales in 2017, 2016, and 2015, respectively.
+We make foreign sales through our wholly-owned subsidiaries in Germany and China, as well as through independent distributors and sales representatives operating in 46 other countries.
 Our independent foreign distributors purchase our products for resale and we generally recognize the sale at the time of shipment to the distributor.
-As with U.S. sales representatives, sales made by international sales representatives are on an agency basis, with sales made directly to the customer by us.
+As with U.S. sales representatives, sales made by international sales representatives are on an agency basis, with sales made directly to the customer by Us.

-Net international sales for 2016, 2015, and 2014 were (in millions) \$20.5, \$19.8 and \$19.8, respectively.
+Net international sales for 2017, 2016, and 2015 were (in millions) \$31.2, \$20.5 and \$19.8, respectively.
 We determine international sales by the international geographic area into which the products are sold and delivered, and include not only sales by foreign subsidiaries but also export sales from the U.S. to our foreign distributors and to our representatives' customers.
 International sales do not include transfers between Data I/O and our foreign subsidiaries.
 Export sales are subject to U.S. Department of Commerce regulations.
 We have not, however, experienced difficulties to date as a result of these requirements.
 We have not made sales to Iran or any Iranian governmental entities or any other blacklisted companies or countries.